aha-project/aha-project.github.io/_posts/2019-10-24-AHA-GUI-Basics.md

  * scorefile=scorefile.csv : use the scorefile specified after the equals sign
  * inputFile=inputFile.csv : use the inputFile specified after the equals sign
  * credsFile=inputFile.csv : use the credsFile for the credentials to update the input file (used with --updateFile) specified after the equals sign

+As of v0.7.0 or later, these command line options can be set as defaults in the `File -> Preferences`.
+Be sure to click the `save` button.
+Settings are applied at next launch of AHA-GUI.

 Example of AHA-GUI running: